MeirionHughes/seabox/README.md

 # seabox

-A reusable tool for building Node.js Single Executable Applications (SEA) with native-module support.
+A reusable tool for building Node.js Single Executable Applications (SEA) with native-module support and binary extraction.

 ## Features